Sleep tracking

 Note the following special rules:

-- if DND was active before sleep tracking started, Sleep will not touch it (ie. it won’t disable it in the morning)
+If DND was active before sleep tracking started, Sleep will not touch it (ie. it won’t disable it in the morning)

-- if DND was activated by Sleep, but you have toggled it during the sleep tracking, Sleep will not touch it again
+If DND was activated by Sleep, but you have toggled it during the sleep tracking, Sleep will not touch it again

 12. Priority mode